oracle-livelabs/developer/dev-ai-app-dev-retail/ai-exercise/ai-vector-search-challenge.md

 ## Task 6: Implement similarity search

-The fourth code block is the core of the challenge: letting users enter a loan description and retrieve the top 5 most similar loans.
+The fourth code block is the core of the challenge: letting users enter a return description and retrieve the top 5 most similar returns.
 The function looking\_for_similar\_loans(query) should:

 - Convert the user’s input into a vector.